 Students and Educators require more than just books to succeed in school, and this innovative resource is helping students in need build confidence both in and out of the classroom.

-The Healing Place, The City of Jackson and community sponsors, have created a city wide pantry that provides underprivileged students with basic resources like food, hygienic products, school supplies and clothing.
+The Healing Place, The Jackson Resource Center and community sponsors, have created a city wide pantry that provides underprivileged students with basic resources like food, hygienic products, school supplies and clothing.

 This pantry is also a resource for educators who may be in need of classroom supplies in hopes of reducing, if not eliminating the teacher out of pocket expenses that are on a steady incline.